janzeteachesit/2017-2018/courses/stem10/project02-octoprojects.md

 #### [Assignment 2: Group Quiz \(5%\): Tuesday, October 25, 2017](https://docs.google.com/document/d/13wP7RZVC6xivBS4CAYdrS30v3OYnJAvtdIaa_DRwJwA/edit#)

-The goal of this assignment is to learn how to make and submit a pdf document of your design to the Google Classroom.
+The goal of this assignment is to ...

 ### Phase 2:  Plan and Build
 #### [Assignment 3: Group Proposal \(20%\): Wednesday, October 18, 2017](https://docs.google.com/document/d/1Mj_tsFBRjE9Cn8OOsFJU0K-YBIk0wkgAh_qf4Akec7Y/edit#)

-The goal of this assignment is to test and measure the quality of your final design.
+The goal of this assignment is to learn how to make and submit a pdf document of your design to the Google Classroom.

 ### Phase 3:  Test and Analyze

 #### [Assignment 4: Artifact Testing \(25%\): Wednesday, October 25, 2017](https://docs.google.com/document/d/1Yt490O2Php4pQlFdrNX4grYYQfJcJbPPaxeP5IaUeiU/edit#heading=h.ut0fiebf5iei)

+The goal of this assignment is to test and measure the quality of your final design.

 #### [Assignment 5:  Final Test \(10%\): Thursday, October 26, 2017](https://docs.google.com/document/d/1obz5TPJM9ZeNXPxR48BnSV25LaDquL7Z8-N6d1dKevA/edit#)

-The goal of this assignment is to reflect on what you’ve learned about the project cycle and effective group work.
+The goal of this assignment is to ...

 ### Phase 4:  Report and Reflect
 #### [Assignment 6: Final Presentation (20%): Sunday, October 29, 2017](https://docs.google.com/document/d/1gS1tVH8Y9qhJLD3L2qCcburWDsiMsHpXmymjheu9_JU/edit#)